zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “Delivery” is moving something from one place to an other, usually from the company that sells the product to the company or pe rson that is buying the product.
 You can get “food delivery.”
 You can get a  restaurant to bring food to your house, or some other company will pick up your  food at the restaurant and bring it to your house.
 If you call a restaurant to  order some food, they may ask you, “Is that for pickup or delivery?”
 “Pickup” mea ns you will go and pick up, or get, the food.
 “Delivery” means they will bring the  food to you.

 Una says, “Didn’t they give you any details?”
 She’s  asking Jackson if the company explained why there was a delay.
 Jackson sa ys, “None at all,” meaning no, they didn’t give me any specific information.
 T hey didn’t give me any details.
 He says, “When I called again two days later, I spo ke with someone else who said there may have been a mishap in transit, such as a truck breakdown or accident.”
-A “mishap” (mishap) is when something ba d happens that creates a problem.
+A “mishap” (mishap) is when something bad happens that creates a problem.

 Another word for a “mishap” would be simply an “acc ident” – something bad that happens that you, of course, didn’t expect.
 “In tra nsit” (transit) means while you are transporting or moving something.
 A “mishap in transit” means something bad happened during the process of moving things fr om one place to another.
 One possible thing that might have caused this dela y is a “truck breakdown” (breakdown).
 A “breakdown” is when a machine stops working – in this case, a truck.